ariella879/rasa/docs/glossary.rst

         Incoming messages are processed by a sequence of components called a pipeline.
 A component can perform tasks ranging from entity extraction to intent classification to pre-processing.

+    :ref:`rules`
+        Special training data to specify rule-like behavior of the assistant, such as answering to FAQs, filling :ref:`forms`, or handling :ref:`fallback <fallback-actions>`.

     :ref:`Slot <slots>`
         A key-value store that Rasa uses to track information over the course of a conversation.